filecoin-project/lotus-docs/content/en/docs/storage-providers/seal-workers.md

 The Unseal task has the same resource use as the PreCommit1 task.

-Note that the default (and custom) configurations in the task resource table can be overridden using environmental variables.
-See
+***Note: The default (and custom) configurations in the task resource table can be overridden using environment variables on a per worker basis.
+See the [environment variables]({{< relref "config#environment-variables" >}}) section for information.
+You can also gather these details using the `lotus-worker resources --default` command.

 ### Resource windows